 Want an engineering-focused gap year experience that will see you gain industry-specific skills and experience?
-Here’s some info on the options available…
+Find out more about the options available.

-Engineering as a subject in its own right is rarely studied until reaching university, so taking a gap year with a focus on engineering can be a great opportunity to get a taste for the field before starting further studies.
-It can also be a brilliant way for current students to gain some real experience before entering the workplace full-time, as well as really improving a job hunter’s CV.
+Engineering as a subject in its own right is rarely studied until reaching university.
+Therefore, taking a gap year with a focus on engineering can be a great opportunity to get a taste for the field before starting further studies.
+It can also be a brilliant way for current students to gain some real-world experience before entering the workplace full-time, as well as really improving a job hunter’s CV.

 The best way to get an engineering-focused gap year is to apply directly to companies that offer yearlong internships.
 This way you’ll be sure to gain experience in a specific area of interest to you, and if you’re lucky, you could be invited back during future university breaks.
 Contact several companies in areas that interest you to find out what they offer.
 A good place to start looking is the IET’s list of accredited professional development scheme providers.

-One of the most renowned organisations to offer engineering focused internships is The Year in Industry (YINI) [new window], which has been placing students for 25 years.
-For anyone wanting to take a year out to work full-time in the engineering or technology sector this is a must visit organisation.
+One of the most renowned organisations to offer engineering-focused internships is The Year in Industry (YINI), which has been placing students for over 25 years.
+For anyone wanting to take a year out to work full-time in the engineering or technology sector this is a must-visit organisation.